Vascular services at Sulis Hospital Bath include the diagnosis, management and treatment of venous and arterial vascular disease.

 Vascular units will use a range of tests including physical examination, vascular pressure tests and imaging to accurately diagnose the patient’s symptoms.
 Treatments will often include a combination

-of non-invasive solutions such as lifestyle management, drug management and possibly invasive/interventional procedures.
+of non-invasive solutions such as lifestyle management, medication management and possibly invasive/interventional procedures.

 Diabetic foot surgery

 Stroke prevention surgery (carotid endarterectomy)